rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/HypervVirtualMachineMountSummary.md

 - isDiskLevelMount: System.Boolean
   - Supported in v9.1+
   A boolean field that indicates whether the mount is a disk-level mount.
+- mountTime: DateTime
+  - This field indicates the time of mounting.
 - powerStatus: HypervVirtualMachineMountSummaryPowerStatus
   -